SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

+Here we also list some common arguments and their explanation,

+- `scale_factor`: The return loss value is equal to the original loss times `scale_factor`,
+- `ignore_index`: Specifies a target value that is ignored and does not contribute to the input gradient,
+- `lowest_loss_value`: If `lowest_loss_value` is set, the return loss value is equal to `min(lowest_loss_value, scale_factor * original loss)`, this argument is designed according to the paper [Do We Need Zero Training Loss After Achieving Zero Training Error? - ICML 2020](https://arxiv.org/pdf/2002.08709.pdf).

 To learn more about how to set the specific arguments for each loss function, you can jump to [`ssseg/modules/models/losses` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/losses) to check the source codes of each loss function.

 #### Add New Custom Loss